LincRead/rts/README.md

 Therefore, I scrapped this project.

-The behaviour that were implemented looked really fantastic though.
+The behaviours that were implemented looked really fantastic though.